SOCIOLOGY OF ENVIRONMENT AND TERRITORY

 Learning Assessment Procedures

-Applied knowledge and understanding: the ability to develop and/or apply original ideas in the context of socio-territorial research is assessed positively.
+Applied knowledge and understanding: the ability to develop original ideas in the context of socio-territorial research on contemporary Mediterranean cities will be assessed positively.

-Autonomy of judgement: the ability to integrate knowledge and manage complexity, and to formulate judgements even with incomplete data, is assessed positively.
+Autonomy of judgement: the ability to integrate knowledge and manage complexity, and to formulate judgements even with incomplete data, will be assessed positively.

-Communication skills: the ability to communicate knowledge using the specific language of the discipline and its underlying rationale is assessed.
+Communication skills: the ability to communicate knowledge using the specific language of the discipline and its underlying rationale will be assessed.

-Learning skills: the ability to learn the socio-territorial approach and apply it in research contexts is assessed.
+Learning skills: ability to learn the socio-territorial approach and apply it in research.

 Examples of frequently asked questions and / or exercises